 I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 I only recommend products I use now, have used in the past, or would use if there was a business need.

 I have a love/hate relationship with Instagram.
 It’s a fun social media platform that can work really well in so many ways.
-But it’s how some people use Instagram that can make it a bit of an annoying place to hang out.
+But how some people use Instagram can make it a bit of an annoying place to hang out.

 The point of Instagram is, or was, to share creative snapshots with your followers and the rest of the world.
 But some users take certain Instagram habits and trends to the extreme to a point where it becomes annoying.